-Not only through his brother does Hypnos relate to death.
-The brief response of sleep was identified by the ancient Greeks as resembling the eternal rest as seen when a person dies.
-This is why Hypnos lived in the underworld: a realm where only death sinners go to, or where gods that relate to death have access to.
+The brief response of sleep was identified by the ancient Greeks as resembling eternal rest as seen when a person dies.
+This is why Hypnos lived in the underworld: a realm where only death sinners go to, or where gods that relate to death have access.

 Children of the Night

-This level of abstraction is truly characteristic for the gods that are related to the underworld, something which might have already been evident if you are familiar with stories of the Titans and the Olympians.
-As opposed to Hypnos and his brother Thanatos, the Titans and Olympians didn’t live in the underworld and you see them being more explicitly worshiped in temples.
+This level of abstraction is truly characteristic of the gods that are related to the underworld, something which might have already been evident if you are familiar with stories of the Titans and the Olympian gods.
+As opposed to Hypnos and his brother Thanatos, the Titans and Olympians didn’t live in the underworld and were explicitly worshiped in temples.

 For mortals, the purpose of Hypnos was to induce sleep and give them a state of rest.
 If Hypnos thought it was useful for a person to dream, he would call up his sons to induce dreams to mortals.
 As indicated, Hypnos had four sons.
 Each son would play a different role in the creation of dreams.